 We employ a clinical team, who are part of Docly.
 They will need to access your medical records so that we can provide you with services, for example if you have a query or concern about your consultation or treatment, or if the information is needed to assist our Chief Medical Officer with quality assurance.
 Only those employees of Docly who need access to information in order to do their jobs are allowed access.

-We also provide information back to your GP surgery, so that they have a record of what we have done.
+As noted above, we also provide information back to your GP surgery, so that they have a record of what we have done.
 That personal information will be handled in accordance with your GP surgery's policies.

 We may also use your information to help other organisations delivering NHS or social care to provide you with services.